astronomer/astro-docs/ac/next/install-vm.md

 ## Overview

-This guide walks through the necessary steps to install Apache Airflow via the Astronomer Core Python wheel on one or more Virtual Machines (VMs).
-By the end of the setup, you'll be able to deploy and run Airflow across multiple machines.
+This guide contains the complete setup steps for installing Apache Airflow via the Astronomer Core Python wheel on one or more Virtual Machines (VMs).
+By the end of the setup, you'll be able to deploy and run an Airflow instance across multiple machines.

+Note that this setup represents one possible configuration of Astronomer Core and uses optional tools such as systemd and PostgreSQL.
+After successfully starting Airflow for the first time, we recommend reviewing this configuration and adjusting it based on the functional requirements for your project.

 If you haven't tested Airflow locally and would like to do so, refer to [Astronomer Core Quickstart](/docs/ac/next/01_quickstart).

 ## Prerequisites

-First, ensure the OS-level packages listed below are installed on your machines.
-If you're Debian-based, run ` sudo apt-get install <package>` to do so.
-If you're running RedHat Linux, run `$ yum install <package>`.
+First, ensure the OS-level packages listed below are installed on your machines:

 - sudo
 - python3